MamboBryan/newsletter/newsletter/2025-09-30/newsletter/index.md

 ![When Kotlin Meets Swift: Adding Mixpanel to KMP](../assets/When%20Kotlin%20Meets%20Swift%20Adding%20Mixpanel%20to%20KMP.webp)

 We know that you are used to Android by now but who does not like a little splurging.
 With the launch of The iPhone 17 Pro, we decided to feature an iOS-based session.
 [Breens Mbaka](https://x.com/BreensR) introduced the attendees to Kotlin Mutiplatform and why they all needed to adopt it.
 He then shared a Use Case where he took them through integrating Mixpanel to a Kotlin Multiplatform Mobile Application.
 In the end, the attendees were tasked with finding out how to merge both Kotlin and Swift libraries given that the two have different Packages...

+Here is The Presentation: [https://docs.google.com/presentation/d/1ybf5RN1_83DXeYoYRjb-ZsYyN8upSEMA0IiMIN-WnRc/edit?usp=sharing](https://docs.google.com/presentation/d/1ybf5RN1_83DXeYoYRjb-ZsYyN8upSEMA0IiMIN-WnRc/edit?usp=sharing)

 ## Handling Cookie-Based Auth with Access & Refresh Tokens in Android using Ktor